Petrofac joins forces with Gazprom to boost Russia’s industry expansion

 Russia’s energy sector seeks to encourage international industry companies to participate in its drive to expand at home and abroad.
 Petrofac is set to support the defining and developing pre-qualification and qualification criteria for local suppliers and local manufacturers, assessing confirmation with industry standards and developing the use of local manufacturers’ products in existing and future projects within the Russian Federation and OPEC countries.

 Since the firm’s goal is to obtain credentials as a Russian EPC champion, it intends to engage the capabilities of Russia’s supply chain, technology providers, and energy institutions, so that it can deliver on its promise both inside Russia and the wider region.

 “We are proud to leverage our expertise in procurement and local operations to develop, champion, and support Russian engineering capacity, contractors, technologies and tools in support of the industry’s future development,” added Iskander.

 Petrofac considers Russia to be a large market opportunity.
-The company is present in the country since 1993 and has offices in Moscow and Sakhalin Island.
+The company has been present in the country since 1993 with offices in Moscow and Sakhalin Island.
 Sakhalin Technical Training Centre has been in operation since 2006, training over 23,000 delegates in the last five years.
-The firm further extended its reach on this island in 2017, after getting a contract by Sakhalin Energy for its onshore processing facility.
+The firm further extended its reach on this island in 2017, after getting a contract from Sakhalin Energy for its onshore processing facility.